-3.6 INSTALL FOOT LIFT ASSIST (Kohler 26 HP EFI units only)
+3.6 INSTALL FOOT LIFT ASSIST (Kohler 26 HP EFI and 72" deck units only)

 a) Remove the lift assist arm from the rear deck lift arm or the seat base frame (the lift assist is fastened in this position for shipping only) and attach to the front deck lift arm as shown in Fig. 2.